umbertopicchini/sdemem-tumor/README.md

                   so files with the same name but in different subfolders might actually behave differently.
                   Therefore, as a safety measure, it is better to keep things this way.

-- folder PMCMC-APF: contains code for particle MCMC (PMCMC) using the auxiliary particle filter (APF).
+- folder PMCMC-APF: contains code for particle marginal MCMC (PMCMC) using the auxiliary particle filter (APF).
 Same as above, there is some redundancy.

 - folder ODEMEM-stan: produces exact Bayesian inference for ODEMEMs using Rstan, the R interface to Stan http://mc-stan.org/.